reconverse/incidence2/README.md

 ## Installing the package

-You can install the incidence2 from [CRAN](https://cran.r-project.org/)
+You can install incidence2 from [CRAN](https://cran.r-project.org/)
 with:

 ``` r